kowainik/org/style-guide.md

     }
 ```

-It is acceptable to use an abbreviation for the field prefixes if the data type name is
+It is acceptable to use an abbreviation as the field prefix if the data type name is
 too long.

 ```haskell